TanStack/router/docs/framework/react/guide/code-based-routing.md

 }
 ```

+> [!TIP]
-> 🧠 Quick tip: If your component is code-split, you can use the [getRouteApi function](../code-splitting#manually-accessing-route-apis-in-other-files-with-the-routeapi-class) to avoid having to import the `postIdRoute` configuration to get access to the typed `useParams()` hook.
+> If your component is code-split, you can use the [getRouteApi function](../code-splitting#manually-accessing-route-apis-in-other-files-with-the-routeapi-class) to avoid having to import the `postIdRoute` configuration to get access to the typed `useParams()` hook.

 ## Splat / Catch-All Routes